Betterment vs. Wealthfront: Which investment platform is best for first-time investors?

 But that’s not what you came to this section to read!

-And if you’re a new parent, Wealthfront is the obvious choice: They’re the only robo-advisor in the game tackling 529 college savings plans, which are the best way, hands down, to save for college.
+And if you’re a new parent, Wealthfront is the obvious choice: They’re the only robo-adviser in the game tackling 529 college savings plans, which are the best way, hands down, to save for college.
 Assuming you don’t get extra tax breaks for choosing a plan in your state, Wealthfront is a great choice for a 529 college savings plan.